 The hemp seeds are a great source of Omega-3 fatty acids, but if you don't have any feel free to substitute another neutral-tasting seed, nut, or nut/seed butter.

-More easy vegan dinner recipes:
+More vegan pasta recipes:

-Kalamata Olive Pasta With Cauliflower
+Kalamata Olive Pasta With Cauliflower (WFPB/Oil-Free)

 - 16 ounces dried whole-wheat penne or your pasta of choice